X-CASH-official/xcash-dpops/README.md

 Parameters
 --parameters - Show a list of all valid parameters

+All parameters are optional, execept for --block_verifiers_secret_key

 --test - Run the test to make sure the program is compatible with your system

+--block_verifiers_secret_key - The block verifiers secret key

 --log_file "log_file" - Write all output to a log file with no colors